 You also can reduce your risk of HPV infection by staying in a monogamous relationship with an uninfected partner.
 Condom use reduces your chances of getting infected, but it doesn’t fully protect you against HPV.

 PROBLEM: Men are more likely to be binge drinkers than women.
 That’s bad news because drinking even a small amount of alcohol increases your chances of developing cancer.
 Yet, other research suggests that a little red wine may help prevent cancer.

 FIX: Until more is known, drink alcohol in moderation.
-That means no more than two drinks per day.
+That means no more than two drinks or less per day.
 Check out our drink guide to get the low-down on how much is too much as well as a list of low-calorie drink options.